An extension of May's Theorem to three alternatives: axiomatizing Minimax voting: Preliminaries

 \begin{remark} We add the adjective `weak' in `weak positive responsiveness' because of our assumption that the relevant voter ranked alternative $a$ uniquely \textit{last} and switches to ranking $a$ uniquely \textit{first}.
 This makes our statement weaker than May's \citeyearpar{May1952} original statement of positive responsiveness in two-alternative elections, which implies that if $a\in F(\mathbf{P})$ and the voter ranked $a$ and $b$ as tied, then their moving $a$ above $b$ ensures $F(\mathbf{P}')=\{a\}$, and that if the voter ranked $b$ above $a$, then their making $a$ and $b$ tied ensures $F(\mathbf{P}')=\{a\}$.
-Our statement is also weaker than later generalizations of positive responsiveness to elections with more than two alternatives (see, e.g., \citealt{Cato2011,Cato2018}), even if voters' rankings do not contain ties, since those generalizations imply that the voter's moving $a$ up at all in their ranking ensures $F(\mathbf{P}')=\{a\}$, whereas we require that the voter moves $a$ from uniquely last to uniquely first, which will matter when we turn to three-alternative elections in Section~\ref{Main}.\end{remark}
+Our statement is also weaker than the generalization of positive responsiveness to elections with more than two alternatives in \citealt[Def.~7]{Barbera1977}, even if voters' rankings do not contain ties, since that generalization states that if $a\in F(\mathbf{P})$, then a voter moving $a$ up at all in their ranking ensures $F(\mathbf{P}')=\{a\}$, whereas we require that the voter moves $a$ from uniquely last to uniquely first, which will matter when we turn to three-alternative elections in Section~\ref{Main}.\end{remark}

 We are now ready to state May's Theorem.
 We include a proof sketch in order to keep the paper self-contained.